foldda/charian/README.md

 Also, UDT is most suitable to be implemented as a messaging technology, where the data container is an encoded text message.
 That’s because through data encoding, a text message can be used as a container to store data, and text (i.e. ‘string’) is one of the most supported data types by major computer systems and programming languages.
 Data stored in a “string container” can be readily processed using generic tools and protocols, without the need for any custom proprietary treatment.
 For example, it can be saved to a file system or a database, or be transferred via common network protocols, such as HTTP/RPC, TCP/IP, and FTP.
 Thus the challenge to implementing UDT is to have a text encoding format that supports encoding any data into a string.

-Unfortunately, popular data formats, such as XML and JSON and CSV, are not suitable for encoding the UDT container.
-That’s because each data instance in one of these formats assumes a certain data model (by structure and type), meaning a container encoded in these formats won't be “generic and universal” that we want for accomandating _any data_.
+Unfortunately, popular data formats, such as XML, JSON and CSV, are not suitable for encoding the UDT container.
+That’s because each data instance in one of these formats assumes a certain data model (by structure and type), meaning a container encoded in these formats won't be the “generic and universal” that we want for accommodating _any data_.
 So our quest for a suitable encoding has led to the development of RDA - a new schemaless data format.

 ## The invention - RDA encoding